-The children and young people referred to these services live at home, and their key workers spend up to 30 hours a week with them, at home and in other settings.
+The children and young people referred to these services all live at home, and their key workers spend up to 30 hours a week with them – at home, in schools, and in other settings.

 The services use the Positive Behaviour Support competency framework.
 This is a framework for developing an understanding of behaviour that challenges.
 It is based on an assessment of the social, physical and individual contexts in which the behaviour occurs, and uses this information to develop interventions.

 Positive Behaviour Support works by developing the skills of children and those who support them, rather than by using aversive or restrictive interventions.
 The services use positive measures, like other ways of communicating with children, and changing their environments.

-Positive Behaviour Support works to support families too.
+Positive Behaviour Support is for families too.
 It aims to:

 improve the children’s and families’ quality of life